Workiva/over_react/doc/flux_to_redux.md

     For code examples on what this could look like, compare the different components in the [advanced web example](../web/flux_to_redux/advanced).
     - __A Flux component__ will operate exactly the same way.
         - Pass in the Influx store instance as a prop (which should already be done).
-Not the `FluxToReduxAdapterStore` instance, but _the same Influx store instance_ used to istantiate the `FluxToReduxAdapterStore` object.
+Not the `FluxToReduxAdapterStore` instance, but _the same Influx store instance_ used to instantiate the `FluxToReduxAdapterStore` object.
         - The actions prop should also be _the same action class instance_ passed into the `FluxToReduxAdapterStore` constructor.
     - __A Redux component__ will use the `connect` function.
         - The `pure` parameter on `connect` should be set to `false`, or else it will not receive regular updates.